-We eat eggs for breakfast almost every day and sometimes the kids get tired of them.
-I often make different variations of coconut flour pancakes, but these easy almond flour pancakes are a favorite at our house!
+We eat eggs for breakfast often and sometimes the kids get tired of them.
+Grain-free pancakes pack a lot of protein and healthy fats kids need, so we opt for coconut flour or almond flour pancakes when we need a break from eggs.
+These easy almond flour pancakes are a regular on the menu at our house now.

 If you’ve gone grain free and are missing pancakes, try these!

 Healthy Almond Flour Pancakes (Kid-Approved)

 My favorite part about these pancakes is that they only have three main ingredients and can be made in less than five minutes!
 I use blanched almond flour as it provides a very smooth and fluffy texture, but any high quality almond flour will work (though there will be some variation in the final pancake with different flours).